-> The 2018 budget includes completion of a 40% cost share towards both a nurse call system and a patient monitoring system, as well as a $75,000 contribution toward capital equipment valued at greater than $5,000 but less than $100,000 for Powell River Hospital operations.
+The 2018 budget includes completion of a 40% cost share towards both a nurse call system and a patient monitoring system, as well as a $75,000 contribution toward capital equipment valued at greater than $5,000 but less than $100,000 for Powell River General Hospital operations.

-> The PRRHD also funds debt payments of the Willingdon Creek Village complex care facility.
-The PRRHD owns the facility and leases it to Vancouver Coastal Health and it is operated by Vancouver Coastal Health Authority.
+The PRRHD also funds debt payments of the Willingdon Creek Village complex care facility.
+The PRRHD owns the facility and leases it to Vancouver Coastal Health Authority and it is operated by Vancouver Coastal Health Authority.

 The current PRRHD residential tax rate is $25 per $100,000 of assessed value, a 3% increase from that of 2015.
 This level of taxation is not expected to increase in the near future.
 As total health care costs continue to rise, however, local taxpayers may face increased pressure to fund a broader range of health care facilities and services.